Graphic Design For Beginners (Online Short Course)

 - Had your work reviewed by your tutor and received feedback

-- Learnt how to make typography, layout and image making work together to communicate ideas
+- Learnt how to make typography, layout and images work together to communicate ideas

 - Produced work that can be added to a portfolio that can be used to enter further study